jdhenke/logic-model/README.md

 Assertion.

 Every Assertion has a *weight*, which is a derived measure of how true that Assertion is between 0 and 1, where 0 is false and 1 is true.
-An Assertion that has no Relations pointing to it is assumed to be true.
-Otherwise, the weight of an Assertion is derived from the support each incoming Relation provides, scaled by that Relation's own weight.
+An Assertion's weight is derived from any supporting or refuting relations.
+If there are none, an Assertion is assumed to be true.

 ```python
 # create a basic claim